AfroRed50/NewBeginnings/README.md

 # NewBeginnings

-Redesigned web page for NBECC
+Redesigned web page for New Beginning Education Conseling Center

+No other notes at the moment.